Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 However, this is only applicable with hens; cockerels will always crow regardless of the breed.
 Egg-laying varieties are mostly noisy as they tend to draw attention after laying eggs.
 Here are some quiet chickens you can choose from.

-Quiet Chicken Breeds
+The 11 Quietest Chicken Breeds

-1. Buff Orpington
+1. Buff Orpington Chicken

 The popular Buff Orpington varieties are more settled and submissive than other breeds.
 Also, they are quite friendly, extraordinarily docile, and need very little attention.
 If you observe it closely, you will notice that it squats down, waiting to be picked up by its human caregiver.